Kik449/cpluspy/README.md

 You can report problems [here](https://github.com/Kik449/schat/issues)!
 Don't be afraid of asking questions, if it is posible, I will be answering them.
 ## Update
-In the next days I will be working to improve the keylogger to detect ALGR and SHIFT keystrokes and adding different keyboard layout to the program.
+In the next days I will be working to improve the keylogger to detect ALTGR and SHIFT keystrokes and adding different keyboard layout to the program.